s5-dev/docs/src/spec/registry.md

 # Registry

 > This specification is still a work-in-progress draft.
-If you have any suggestions on how it could be improved, please create an issue here: https://github.com/s5-dev/docs/issues
+If you spot any issues or have suggestions on how it could be improved, please create an issue here: https://github.com/s5-dev/docs/issues

 The registry is a distributed key-value store on the S5 Network and makes mutable data structures possible by being a pointer to immutable blobs.
 At the moment, all keys are **ed25519 public keys** and each entry must be signed by the corresponding private key.
 All keys on the network are prefixed with the `0xed` byte (indicating ed25519) to make future additions to the set of supported algorithms easy (especially quantum-safe ones).
 Each entry also has a 64-bit unsigned integer **revision number**.
 Nodes should drop any (valid) registry entries they receive if their revision number is lower than that of an entry for the same public key they already know about.